bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

 the first column and the second column is to appear if the "side" attribute is set, or both if both attributes are set.

-The "template" is to be expected a list of alignment options, such as "l r l", which states that the first/third column is to be aligned left, and second column aligned right.
-The "p25", "p30", etc, can also be one of the options which states that a column is to have a paragraph with lines wrapped around.
+The "template" is to be expected a list of alignment options, such as "l r c", which states that the first/third column is to be left, right, center aligned.
-The number after the letter "p" expresses the width of the column in mm.
+It can also be followed a number that expreses the relative width of this column, such as "l25", "r30", etc.

+Note that the "tab" bundle is designed such that it's width is a fraction of the entire page.
+It is not possible to set it to an absolute width such as 100mm like that of an "img" bundle.
+All numbers presented in a template are used to express the relative width of this column with respect to the entire tabulation.
+If a column is not presented with a number such as the case of "pp20", the first column is assumed to be a width of "10", in which case the first column is going to be half the width of the second.

+It is possible to set the entire tabulation to a width less than that of the page width by setting the "stretch" option.
+This is a floating point number between 0 and 1.
+By default it is assumed to be 1.
+However, it can be set to a number less than 1 to express a fraction of the page width, such as "0.5" for half the page width.
+Setting it to 0 could cause an undesirable effect.

 The "fontsize" is to be set to a string expressing the size of the font.
 Currently only the value "small" is accepted, and all other value will be